 Changing the status of employees and reducing their pay remains subject to existing employment law and may be subject to negotiation and agreement.
 With the alternative often being redundancy, or continuing to work potentially on reduced pay/hours, most employees are likely to accept furlough.
 Employers can choose which employees to furlough but should be mindful of discrimination law.

-Employers must submit information to HMRC about the employees who have been furloughed and their earnings through the online portal confirming: the ePAYE reference number; the number of employees being furloughed; the claim period; the amount claimed; the bank account number and sort code; and contact details.
+Employers must submit information to HMRC about the employees who have been furloughed and their earnings through the online portal confirming: the ePAYE reference number; the number of employees being furloughed; the claim period; the amount claimed; the bank account number and sort code; and contact details for the employer.
+To make a claim for employees on flexible furlough, employers will also have to calculate the difference between a worker’s wages for usual hours worked in the period and the wage for actual hours worked.

 Public sector employers